 But business school can require some upfront costs, and you might be wondering just how much you should be willing to invest in your professional future.
 Of course any significant commitment of time or financial resources requires careful thought, so we’ve compiled some information for you about typical MBA costs, how you can save by studying for an MBA online and what kinds of return on investment are possible after graduating.

 While MBA programs may vary in how costs are collected over the study period, students are typically billed per term, which allows them to pay for their education as they're studying instead of having to pay one sum all at once.

-At California State University, Monterey Bay, for example, tuition for the Online MBA program is $5,200 per term.
+At California State University, Monterey Bay, for example, tuition for the Online MBA program is $5,200 per term [or $1,095 per credit] as of March 2020.
+For the most up-to-date information, please visit the tuition page.
 There are four terms per year, so Online MBA students can expect to pay about $41,600 total over the course of the two-year program.
 In contrast, on-campus MBA programs at some schools can cost more than $100,000 for tuition and fees alone for just a single year.2

 Some of the cost savings an Online MBA student at CSU Monterey Bay will receive compared to students who earn their MBA on campus include:

 - Travel: Online students don't have to travel to campus for class

 - Relocation: Moving costs or having to maintain a home away from school are negated

 - Health fees and medical insurance: Some schools require on-campus students to enroll in university health insurance programs